Ștefan Procopiu: The magnetic moment of the electron

 The first important paper by Ștefan Procopiu is "Determining the Molecular Magnetic Moment by M. Planck’s Quantum Theory".
-After studying Planck’s quantum theory and Langevin’s magnetism theory, established the magnetic moment of the electron and determined the physical constant of magnetic moment, named magneton. Ștefan Procopiu published his results two years before Niels Bohr made the same discovery independently.
+After studying Planck’s quantum theory and Langevin’s magnetism theory, he established the magnetic moment of the electron and determined the physical constant of magnetic moment, named magneton. Ștefan Procopiu published his results two years before Niels Bohr made the same discovery independently.

 Continuing his studies, in 1954 he established a method for the experimental determination of the magneton, which he improved in 1963.

 Other research before and during World War I

 Ștefan Procopiu also worked on wireless communications and in 1913 published a paper on “Experimental Research on Wireless Telegraphy”.
-In 1916 he invented a device for locating and establishing the depth of bullets in the bodies of the wounded soldiers.
+In 1916 he invented a device for locating and establishing the depth of bullets in the bodies of wounded soldiers.

 Longitudinal depolarization of light

 In 1921, Procopiu discovered and analyzed in the Physics Laboratory of Sorbonne University a new optical phenomenon which consisted in the longitudinal depolarization of light by suspensions and colloids.
 In 1930, the occurrence was designated as "Procopiu Phenomenon" by Augustin Boutaric.
 Part of this research was included in Procopiu's doctoral thesis.